suchialex/CINS3002-FinalExamPrep/instructions.md

   6. AGGREGATE FUNCTIONS
     a.
 Print the average price of the products in the store
     b.
 Print how many total products are in the store
     c.
-Print the total price of all the products in the library
+Print the total price of all the products in the store
     d.
 Print the name and price of the most expensive product in the store (needs query inside a query, such operations will be for Bonus points only)
     e.
 Print the name and price of the least expensive product in the store (needs query inside a query, such operations will be for Bonus points only)
   7. UPDATE AND PRINT HOW MANY ROWS WERE AFFECTED